Dewald928/PiSentryTurret/README.md

 # PiSentryTurret
-Please read the report.
+Please read the report for a full review on the project
-It isn't perfect but it kinda works :D